 Arc Iris crystallizes the evolution of composer, singer, and multi-instrumentalist Jocie Adams, a former core member of renowned indie-folk band The Low Anthem.
 This is a breakaway moment for Adams, who now takes center stage as composer, lyricist, and lead vocalist.
 Embracing her new role as auteur, Adams has created a genre-bending style that often shifts between cabaret-infused jazz, orchestral sophistication, grimy outlaw country, delicate and whimsical harmonies, and big-band exhilaration – sometimes all in the same song.
 Hers is an all-together different world where fantastical whimsy goes hand in hand with down-to-earth grit, and where rigorous classical training inflects but never softens the visceral rawness of hard-won experience.

-The Keene Music Festival, in collaboration with Keene Parks and Rec, and Southwestern Community Services presents a series of concerts at the Sumner Knight Chapel in the Woodland NED Cemetery to help raise money to renovate the chapel.
+The Keene Music Festival, in collaboration with Keene Parks and Rec and Southwestern Community Services presents a series of concerts at the Sumner Knight Chapel in the Woodland NED Cemetery to help raise money to renovate the chapel.
 This amazing little venue features music in its natural form.
 No amplification or sound equipment is used during the show; though on occasion folks do use electric instruments.
 It's music just as it's always meant to be.

 For you GPS and/or mappy types, the Chapel's address is:

-0 Chapel Drive Keene, NH 03431
+0 Chapel Drive

-This Session’s Performers are:
+This session's performers are: